Thick Glass Windows

 People often confuse double-pane and double-strength glass.
 All Ringer Windows are manufactured with double-pane glass that includes hermetically sealed inner and outer panes.

-Double-strength glass refers to the thickness of each individual pane in our windows.
+By contrast, double-strength glass refers to the thickness of each individual pane in a window.
 We combine double-pane technology AND thicker double-strength glass to provide superior sound control.
 Our clients are always amazed at how quiet their homes become after installing Ringer Windows.
-For those seeking even more protection from interior noise, see our enhanced sound control windows under the options section of our website.
+For those seeking even more protection from interior noise, see our enhanced sound control windows in the options section of our website.

 A Useful Tip When Comparing Competitor Windows & Glass Thickness

 Regardless of which double-pane windows you buy, it’s wise to ask if they’re made with double-strength or thicker glass.
 The truth is most windows tend to look alike and it’s difficult for consumers to know the subtle differences between premium insulated and builder-grade windows.
 A significant builder-grade indicator is the use of single-strength glass (2.2 mm).
 Nearly all premium windows use double-strength glass (3.0 mm) or thicker.
 Always demand double-strength glass and get better windows.

 Better Quality Windows Like Ours Have Thicker Glass